TOJLL

 I have never played Lacrosse, but I could organize!

 When I arrived in Kelowna from Surrey, there were only 3 teams in Kelowna, 1 peewee team, 1 bantam team and 1 midget team.
-The only other Minor Lacrosse Associations in the area were Vernon, Armstrong and Kamloops with low numbers.
-I sat in different Kelowna arena's during hockey season recruiting hockey players to play Lacrosse during the summer to drive up the Kelowna numbers.
+The only other Minor Lacrosse Associations in the area were Vernon, Armstrong and Kamloops with low numbers. sat in different Kelowna arena's during hockey season recruiting hockey players to play Lacrosse during the summer to drive up the Kelowna numbers.
 We had a tv and Lacrosse video's blaring in the warm area's of the arena's.
 Parents and kids came in droves to hear me talk about the connection between Hockey and Lacrosse.
 How Lacrosse gave them the edge in hockey!

 In a couple of years, we formed with Vernon, Armstrong and Kamloops the Thompson/Okanagan Minor Lacrosse Commission to co-ordinate growing the game of Lacrosse in our area.
 This was the idea of CLA Hall of Famer, the late Bill McBain.
 Bill McBain, Corinne Almas (The new Chair of the TOMLC), and myself sat for hours planning the expansion of Lacrosse throughout the Okanagan Valley.